Learn how to sell your vision of the game to potential investors.

 It may be a cliche, but your elevator pitch is often what makes or breaks your entire presentation.
 While it can be tempting to gush about your game, it's essential to start off with a crystalized message.
 Don't go deep into explaining the mechanics, just get people interested in hearing more about your game.

 Visuals are a great way to make your game pitch more memorable.
 You can include concept art, put together gameplay videos and GIFs, make posters, and more.
-If you don't have a professional graphic designer on your team yet, you can use one of the beginner-friendly design apps, logo makers, and character creator tools, such as Adobe Express, Canva, or NightCafe, to quickly produce the visuals you need for your pitch.
+If you don't have a professional graphic designer or animation artist on your team yet, you can use one of the beginner-friendly design apps, logo makers, AI video generators, and character creator tools, such as Adobe Express, Canva, or NightCafe, to quickly produce the visuals you need for your pitch.
 Make sure not to over-rely on AI art generators and aim to create realistic expectations about the game you are making.

 If you are creating a slide deck, make sure that the visual design of your presentation matches the theme and mood of your game and immerses your audience in its atmosphere.